 - A. The Zoning Administrator may issue a permit for a manufactured home or other structure as a temporary dwelling to be occupied for up to one (1) year during the time that a permanent dwelling is being constructed.
-A temporary dwelling does not have to comply with the single family dwelling standards contained in Section 12.05.
-A temporary dwelling permit may be issued if the following requirements are complied with: - 1.
-A building permit for the permanent dwelling must be acquired before the temporary dwelling is placed on the premises or occupied, except in the case of permanent dwellings which have been damaged by fire or other casualty. - 2.
-The permanent dwelling must be completed and any temporary manufactured home removed from the property before the expiration of the temporary dwelling permit.
-In the case of garages or other structures, the improvements which make the structure usable as a dwelling must be removed. - 3.
-The applicant must execute an affidavit guaranteeing that any temporary manufactured home will be removed from the premises at the expiration of the permit period.
+A temporary dwelling does not have to comply with the single-family dwelling standards contained in Section 12.06.
+SINGLE-FAMILY AND TWO-FAMILY DWELLING REQUIREMENTS.
+A temporary dwelling permit may be issued if the following requirements are complied with: - A building permit for the permanent dwelling must be acquired before the temporary dwelling is placed on the premises or occupied, except in the case of permanent dwellings which have been damaged by fire or other casualty. - The permanent dwelling must be completed and any temporary manufactured home removed from the property before the expiration of the temporary dwelling permit.
+In the case of garages or other structures, the improvements which make the structure usable as a dwelling must be removed. - The applicant must execute an affidavit guaranteeing that any temporary manufactured home will be removed from the premises at the expiration of the permit period.
 In the case of garages and other structures, the affidavit must guarantee that the improvements which make the structure usable as a dwelling unit will be removed. - 4.
 A temporary dwelling permit may be renewed one time by the Zoning Administrator for up to one (1) additional year for completion of the permanent dwelling, providing reasonable progress has been made on construction of the permanent dwelling during the first one (1) year permit period. - 5.
 A performance bond, letter of credit or cash deposit shall be posted with the Township Treasurer to guarantee removal of the temporary dwelling.
 The funds shall be released to the applicant upon verification of removal of the temporary dwelling.
-The Township Board may waive this requirement in hardship cases.

-- B. Variances to permit the occupancy of temporary dwellings, including manufactured homes, which do not comply with the single-family dwelling standards of Section 12.05 may be granted by the Board of Zoning Appeals pursuant to the procedures contained in Article 17.
+The Township Board may waive this requirement in hardship cases. - B. Variances to permit the occupancy of temporary dwellings, including manufactured homes, which do not comply with the single-family dwelling standards of Section 12.06.
+SINGLE-FAMILY AND TWO-FAMILY DWELLING REQUIREMENTS may be granted by the Board of Zoning Appeals pursuant to the procedures contained in ARTICLE 17 Zoning Board of Appeals.
 Such variances may only be granted for the purpose of housing family members who are unable to reside elsewhere due to age, poor health, or indigence.
 Any manufactured home approved under this section may not be over five (5) years old at the time it is placed on the site.
 All such manufactured homes shall be inspected by the building inspector to verify code compliance prior to being brought into the Township.
 Any manufactured home approved pursuant to this section shall be placed on a reinforced concrete pad or concrete piers and provided with adequate tie downs and skirting.
 In the event that a temporary dwelling ceases to be occupied by the persons for which it was granted, the temporary dwelling shall be removed from the property within one hundred twenty (120) days of the date it ceases to be occupied by those persons.
-An Affidavit to that effect shall be provided to the Township as detailed in Section 12.09.A.3. - Section 12.10.
-ONE DWELLING PER PARCEL.
-No more than one (1) single-family dwelling may be constructed or placed on a single parcel of land.
-If a variance is granted for farm use or other reasons, all dwellings shall be placed on the parcel in such a manner that the property could be later divided with each dwelling being able to independently comply with all lot size and setback requirements.
+An Affidavit to that effect shall be provided to the Township as detailed in Part A.3 of Section 12.10.
+TEMPORARY DWELLINGS.